 This paper will explore the development of conscious and unconscious knowledge.
-We consider the artificial grammar learning task in particular, but the concepts introduced apply to any task which involves subjects making judgments.
-This paper extends the use of subjective measures of conscious knowledge by distinguishing between two different knowledge contents, namely structural knowledge and judgment knowledge, and applying subjective measures of conscious knowledge to each.
+We consider the artificial grammar learning task in particular, but the concepts introduced apply to any task that involves subjects making judgments.
+This paper extends the use of

+Brighton, BN1 9QH, UK E-mail: dienes@sussex.ac.uk Tel.: +44-1273-678550 subjective measures of conscious knowledge by distinguishing between two different knowledge contents, namely structural knowledge and judgment knowledge, and applying subjective measures of conscious knowledge to each.